 Timing limitations and rules

-- You can change your investments and transfer money between funds no more often than every five business days.
+- You can only change your investments and transfer money between funds every five business days.

 - If you move money out of a Vanguard (Tier 2) fund, you can’t move money back to the same Vanguard fund for 30 calendar days.